jaimemartinagui/gvit/README.md

 **Automates virtual environment management for Git repositories.**

-`gvit` is a command-line tool that automatically creates and manages virtual environments when you clone repositories.
-Its goal is to eliminate friction between **version control** and **Python environment management**.
+---

+## ⭐ Vision

+> *“One repo, its own environment — without thinking about it.”*

+The goal of **`gvit`** CLI is to eliminate the need to manually create or update virtual environments.
+No more friction between version control and Python environment management.
+Git and Python should work together seamlessly — this tool makes it possible.

 ---